lina2761991/Introduction-to-computer-science-cs50/README.md

 The tree has one node called root.
 The tree originates from this, and hence it does not have any parent. <br/>
 Each node has one parent only but can have multiple children. <br/>
 Each node is connected to its children via edge. <br/>
+Trees are better than hashtables in so many ways:<br/>
+trees dont needs a hashfunction and there are no collisions <br/>

 Types of trees depend on the number of children a node has.
 There are two major tree types: <br/>